AdobeDocs/analytics.en/help/components/cda/setup.md

 * Which method of CDA you want to use (field-based stitching, Adobe private graph, or Adobe co-op graph)
 * If you intend to use field-based stitching, the prop or eVar that contains the user ID
 * Your preference of replay frequency and lookback length.
 Options include a replay once a week with a 7-day lookback window, or a replay every day with a 1-day lookback window.
+The default is weekly replay with 7-day lookback window.
+In this case, data within the last week is subject to change (as it is progressively being stitched and updated).

 Once you provide Customer Care with this information, they will work with Adobe Engineering to enable your chosen report suite for CDA processing.